-- emcmd . updatevolumeinfo <enter-volume-letter> - 3.
-Verify the sizes by viewing the "unlocked" drives in Disk Management.
-The Total Capacity (in bytes) must be equal on the Source and Target or the Target must be larger.
+- View the "unlocked" drives in Disk Management.
+The Total Capacity (in bytes) must be equal on the Source and Target or the Target must be larger. - Select the drive, choose Properties and view Capacity.
+Capacity equals Total Capacity as also reflected in the emcmd . getvolumeinfo output.